xswang-ai/xswang-ai.github.io/_pages/about.md

   (3MT is a competition for PhDs to consolidate their ideas and crystallise research discoveries in 3 minutes.)
 - 2021 Google Research India Graduate Symposium Attendee.
 - 2020 UNSW HDR Conference Grant, $2500.
-- 2019-2023 TFS-CSC PhD scholarship.
-Four-years funding with tuition fee waiver, UNSW and CSC.
+- 2019-2023 TFS PhD scholarship.
+Four-years funding with tuition fee waiver, UNSW.
 - 2019 Outstanding Master Thesis.
 Tongji Unviersity award for academic excellence.
 - 2018 TJU-TUM Industrial 4.0 Symposium.
 Selected to present the master project in Technical University of Munich.
 - 2015 Exchange Student Scholarship.
-Sponsored by China-Scholarship-Council (CSC) for exchange program in RMIT.
+Exchange program in RMIT.

 Professional Services
 ======